AbhimanyuAryan/ap-text-classification/README.md

+# Introduction

+Nowadays high-performing natural language models gained much relevance.
+In this project, we used three different pre-trained LLMs in order to classify opinions as positive or negative.
+The LLMs utilized in our study include:

+- Distilbert
+- Mistral
+- Gemma

+Our [GitHub repository](https://github.com/AbhimanyuAryan/llm-finetuning/) contains all the code and explanations for every decision we have made.

 # DistilBERT Fine-Tuning

 ### Architecture

-### Dataset
+### Fine Tuning

-IMDB 50k movie review.
-Train set is 70%, validation set is 10% and Test set is 20% of entire dataset split
+**Dataset**: IMDB 50k movie review.
+Train set is 70%, validation set is 10% and Test set is 20% of entire dataset split.

-### Training
+**Training**: Summarize important aspects of the code.

 1. Learning Rate: Graphs show a decreased learning rate, it is common in training as it shows model is converging by doing smaller updates to the